CDRH/datura/docs/project_cather.md

 ## Populating the index and generating HTML

-In order to populate the TEI you just pulled, change directories back out of the project directory:
+In order to populate the TEI you just pulled, change directories back to your data directory (here, going up two directories):

 ```
 cd ../..